On this page

-To assist you, the ATO has a detailed information guide with worksheets (Completing your Superannuation Guarantee Charge Statement – Quarterly) available to help you work through the calculation process.
+The ATO has detailed information available online to help you work through the SGC calculation and lodgement process.

 What if I make a late SG payment?

-If you make catch-up SG payments to your employees’ super funds after the due date, you still need to lodge an SGC Statement and are still liable for the SGC.
+If you make catch-up SG payments to your employees’ super funds after the quarterly due date, you are still required to lodge an SGC Statement and to pay the SGC.

 Option 1 – Late payment offset

-Generally, you can offset a late payment amount for one of your employees against your SGC liability for the employee for the quarter if you have made:
+Generally, you can offset a late payment amount for one of your employees against your SGC liability for the employee for the quarter if you have:

-- The late payment to your employee’s super fund
+- Made the late payment to your employee’s super fund

-- The late payment before an SGC assessment is raised
+- Made the late payment before an SGC assessment is raised

-- An election in the approved form requesting the contribution to be offset.
+- Made an election in the approved form requesting the contribution to be offset